Skip to main content

 Seniority and Lottery Points

-Lottery points are determined by term of entry.
 All first-year students currently residing on the Ingram Commons are considered rising 2nd-year students.
-Students who began courses at Vanderbilt in either the fall 2023 or spring 2024 are rising 3rd-year students, and students who began courses at Vanderbilt during the fall 2022 (or earlier) or spring 2021 are rising 4th-year students.
-For fall 2024 transfer students, term of entry at your previous institution is utilized to calculate lottery points.
+Students who began courses at Vanderbilt in either the fall 2024 or spring 2025 are rising 3rd-year students, and students who began courses at Vanderbilt during the fall 2023 (or earlier) or spring 2022 are rising 4th-year students.
+Fall 2025 transfer student lottery points are determined utilizing term of entry at your previous institution.
+After completion of Housing Registration, lottery points will be posted in the Housing Portal.
+Students who believe their lottery points are incorrect must contact Housing.

 Students are welcome to participate in any process for which they are eligible.
-All group living processes (doubles, suites, and apartments) utilize a seniority-driven, random selection taking the point average of all members of the roommate group with ties in point average broken via random selection.
+All group living processes (apartments, doubles, and suites) utilize a seniority-driven, random selection taking the point average of all members of the roommate group with ties in point average broken via random selection.
 As a result, groups with a higher point average have a greater chance of success in each of the processes.
 For successful groups in a given process, those with higher point averages select their spaces before groups with lower point averages.

 Specific details for each process are included in the subsequent sections.